 However, what that doesn’t mean is that you need to use the same enterprise-level CRMs that Fortune 500 companies use.

 As a small-to-medium-sized agency, you'll want a CRM that works for the specific needs of your business, not someone else’s.
 With 43% of CRM customers using less than half of the features available to them through their CRM, that’s a lot of businesses wasting money on bloated software that isn’t addressing their specific needs.

 See how this creative agency / production company collaborates and gets more done with a CRM.

 With that in mind, here are the top six things to look for to make sure that your new CRM is a good fit for your agency.

 The first thing you should look for in a CRM is that it’s powerful enough to handle all your current requirements, and to adapt to any future challenges within your business.

-As your agency scales, the right CRM should be flexible enough to handle an increase in different sales channels, help you keep track of new leads, and assist in your business’s operational abilities.
+As your agency scales, the right CRM for marketing campaigns should be flexible enough to handle an increase in different sales channels, help you keep track of new leads, and assist in your business’s operational abilities.
 Otherwise you might end up relying on a CRM that impedes your business’s ability to grow.

 Learn more? 👇

 Looking for tips on how an agency can best use a CRM?
 Download the free Agency CRM Best Practices guide.

 When picking a CRM, you should first take stock of what kind of features your agency currently needs, and what you’ll most likely need in the future.
 Take a look at what kind of integrations it supports and if it matches up with what you’re currently using.